The RemoteData Type

 and ts-pattern (exhaustive matching).

-If you like TypeScript's tagged unions (sometimes called "discriminated unions"), RemoteData is the natural way to model async data.
+If you like TypeScript's tagged unions (sometimes called "discriminated unions"), RemoteData should feel familiar.